Satisfactory Academic Progress Policy

 Incomplete courses will count toward the calculation of credit hours attempted.
 Once incomplete courses are completed and a passing grade is received, the credits will then be applied to the student’s completion rate.

-Repeated courses are taken to improve a student’s grade point average, and the course counts only once toward degree requirements.
+Repeated courses are taken to improve a student’s grade point average and the course counts only once toward degree requirements.
 Consequently, when a student repeats a course(s), this will count toward time enrolled without a corresponding incremental increase in credit accumulation.
-SAP counts repeat credits as attempted but not earned; however, the Registrar’s system does not count repeated grades as attempted or earned.
+SAP counts initial and repeated credits as completed (passing grades only) and attempted, but the Registrar’s system does not count repeated grades as attempted or earned.

 Transfer credits are counted as attempted credits and are used to determine credits earned in the program of study.